-Search engines read your website source code all the time, and so should any business who cares about their search engine optimization.
-Are you a local business or online business who outsources a professional for SEO?
+Search engines read your website source code all the time, and so should you.
 Even if you hire a digital strategist or SEO consultant, it’s incredibly useful to learn more about website source codes.
 The codes are designed to help your site, but they can also slow down page load speed and cause confusion if not managed correctly.
 We’re just looking at the basics here, so go ahead….take a peek!

 #1 Right click your mouse and select “view page source”

 #2 Go to “settings” in right corner and find “tools / developer tools”

 #3 Use the keyboard command for view source code.
 “Google” the keyboard command if you’re not sure what it is for your browser.
 Example: PC using Chrome is CTRL + U